Magnitus-/ExpressUserLocal/README.md

 Additionally, if email verification is enabled, the following will be set if 'EmailField' is among the fields to be updated:

 The Res.locals.ExpressUser.Update object will contain a newly generated value for the email authentication field

+Res.locals.ExpressUser.Generated will be defined as an array of one element listing the email authentication field.

 Res.locals.ExpressUser.Memberships will be defined and have the value ```{'Remove': 'Validated'}```